MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonscripting.md

 #### Module Interactions via Python Scripting

 You can reference to a Python function inside a *.script* file of a macro module.
-With this, you can, for example, execute a Python function whenever you open a panel, or define the action that is executed when pressing a button or specify the command triggered by a [field listener](tutorials/basicmechanisms/macromodules/scriptingexample2).
+With this, you can, for example, execute a Python function, whenever you open a panel, define the action that is executed when pressing a button or specify the command triggered by a [field listener](tutorials/basicmechanisms/macromodules/scriptingexample2).
 An example for module interactions via Python scripting is given in the same example.

 #### Python Scripting in Network Files (*.mlab*)
 If you do not want to create a macro module, you can also execute Python scripts in a network file (*.mlab*).
 Save your network using a defined name, for example, *mytest.mlab*.
-Then create a *.script* and a *.py* file in the same directory, using the same names (*mytest.script* and *mytest.py*).
+Then, create a *.script* and a *.py* file in the same directory, using the same names (*mytest.script* and *mytest.py*).

 Open the *.script* file and add a *Commands* section defining the name of the Python file.